toolleeo/cli-apps/README.md

 ## <a name="monitor"></a>System monitoring

+* [Batfetch](https://github.com/ashish-kus/batfetch) - A command-line tool that displays detailed information about the battery of your device in a clean and organized way.
 * [below](https://github.com/facebookincubator/below) - A time traveling resource monitor for modern Linux systems
 * [bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor with a nice interface.
 * [Chokidar CLI](https://github.com/open-cli-tools/chokidar-cli) - Fast cross-platform command line utility to watch file system changes.